 What do you serve the sauce with?

-This Roasted Tomato and Garlic Aoili sauce is wonderful with so many dishes.
+This Roasted Tomato and Garlic Aoili Sauce Recipe is wonderful with so many dishes.
 It’s perfect with french fries, drizzle it on fish tacos, mix it with pasta, spoon it over an omelet, and wherever else your imagination can take you.
 My favorites are found here below: Spicy Skewered Chicken (coming soon to my blog) and Sweet Potato Fries or my Smoky Grilled Sweet Potato Rounds.

 How Long will this keep in the Fridge?

-It’s so hard to believe that this Aioli Sauce will be around for more than a day, but in case you do have leftovers, store it in an airtight container and put it in the fridge.
+It’s so hard to believe that this Aioli Sauce Recipe will be around for more than a day, but in case you do have leftovers, store it in an airtight container and put it in the fridge.
 It will last for a week.